rinoto/migramongo/README.md

 }
 ```

-The Controller provides methods to execute the migration (sync or async), get the status, and the history.
-Have a look at `MigraMongoBaseController` for the complete list of methods.
+The `MigraMongoBaseController` provides methods to execute the migration (sync or async), get the status, and the history.
+It's advisable to secure the calls to this methods.
+The `MigraMongoAdminController` provides methods to re-run a migration, delete the db locks, and repair an entry.
+The methods in this controller MUST be secured.

-In order to use the `MigraMongoBaseController`, you will need the `migramongo-spring-web` dependency:
+In order to use the controllers, you will need the `migramongo-spring-web` dependency:

 ```xml
 <dependency>